 Steam the buns for 15 minutes, then remove the pan and basket from the heat.
 Let sit for 5 minutes before removing the lid.
 Remove the parchment paper from the bottom of the buns and serve immediately.
 To reheat heat buns (they will keep for a few days in the refrigerator), pop in the microwave for 30 seconds or re-steam.

-For the filling, combine the pork, cabbage, scallions, soy, sesame oil, and sherry in a large bowl.
+Combine the pork, cabbage, scallions, soy, sesame oil, and sherry in a large bowl.
 Set aside.

 (Images: Nealey Dozier)